For the first time ever, astronomers have astrophysical evidence that Jupiter and other planets in the solar system will survive the death of the Sun.

 Asteroids and white dwarfs

 Although planets orbiting white dwarfs have been difficult to find, what has been much easier to detect are asteroids breaking up close to the white dwarf’s surface.
 For exoasteroids to get so close to a white dwarf, they need to have enough momentum imparted to them by surviving exoplanets.
-Hence, exoasteroids have been long assumed to be evidence that exoplanets are there too.
+Hence, exoasteroids have long been assumed to be evidence that exoplanets are there, too.

 Our discovery finally provides confirmation of this.
 Although in the system being discussed in the paper, current technology does not allow us to see any exoasteroids, at least now we can piece together different parts of the puzzle of planetary fate by merging the evidence from different white dwarf systems.

-The link between exoasteroids and exoplanets also applies to our own Solar System.
-Individual objects in the asteroid main belt and Kuiper belt (a disc in the outer Solar System) are likely to survive the Sun’s demise, but some will be moved by gravity by one of the surviving planets towards the white dwarf’s surface.
+The link between exoasteroids and exoplanets also applies to our own solar system.
+Individual objects in the asteroid main belt and Kuiper belt (a disc in the outer solar system) are likely to survive the Sun’s demise, but some will be moved by gravity by one of the surviving planets towards the white dwarf’s surface.